piclas-framework/piclas/doc/userguide/030_features_models.md

 To verify the resulting mass flow rate of an adaptive surface flux, the following option can be enabled

-    CalcMassflowRate = T
+    CalcAdaptiveBCInfo = T

-This will output a species-specific mass flow rate [kg s^$-1$] for each surface flux condition in the `PartAnalyze.csv`, which gives the current mass flow for the time step.
-Positive values correspond to a net mass flux into the domain and negative values vice versa.
+This will output a species-specific mass flow rate [kg s$^{-1}$] and the average pressure in the adjacent cells [Pa] for each surface flux condition in the `PartAnalyze.csv`, which gives the current values for the time step.
+For the former, positive values correspond to a net mass flux into the domain and negative values vice versa.
 It should be noted that while multiple adaptive boundaries are possible, adjacent boundaries that share a mesh element should be avoided or treated carefully.

 #### Missing descriptions

-SimpleRadialVeloFit, ReduceNoise, DoForceFreeSurfaceFlux
+ReduceNoise, DoForceFreeSurfaceFlux

 DoPoissonRounding: [@Tysanner2004]